smithynb/Better-YouTube-Duration/README.md

 - **Duration Calculation**: Calculates adjusted duration as `original_duration / playback_rate`
 - **SponsorBlock Integration**: Detects SponsorBlock's duration modifications and applies speed adjustment to them rather than making its own duration label

-## Known Problems
+## Troubleshooting

-1. Does not fully work with SponsorBlock.
+Quickly made to fix a problem I had.
+May not work on all machines with different browsers and other extensions.
+Feel free to open issues or pr to make this better.